Gbeminiyi-S/alx-low_level_programming/0x0A-argc_argv/README.md

 - Files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89

 # File Descriptions
+## Mandatory
-[0-whatsmyname.c](https://github.com/Gbeminiyi2022/alx-low_level_programming/blob/main/0x0A-argc_argv/0-whatsmyname.c) - a program that prints its name, followed by a new line.
+[0-whatsmyname.c](./0-whatsmyname.c) - a program that prints its name, followed by a new line.

-[1-args.c](https://github.com/Gbeminiyi2022/alx-low_level_programming/blob/main/0x0A-argc_argv/1-args.c) - a program that prints the number of arguments passed into it.
+[1-args.c](./1-args.c) - a program that prints the number of arguments passed into it.

-[2-args.c](https://github.com/Gbeminiyi2022/alx-low_level_programming/blob/main/0x0A-argc_argv/2-args.c) - a program that prints all arguments it receives.
+[2-args.c](./2-args.c) - a program that prints all arguments it receives.

-[3-mul.c](https://github.com/Gbeminiyi2022/alx-low_level_programming/blob/main/0x0A-argc_argv/3-mul.c) - a program that multiplies two numbers.
+[3-mul.c](./3-mul.c) - a program that multiplies two numbers.

-[4-add.c](https://github.com/Gbeminiyi2022/alx-low_level_programming/blob/main/0x0A-argc_argv/4-add.c) - a program that adds positive numbers.
+[4-add.c](./4-add.c) - a program that adds positive numbers.

+## Advanced
-[100-change.c](https://github.com/Gbeminiyi2022/alx-low_level_programming/blob/main/0x0A-argc_argv/100-change.c) - a program that prints the minimum number of coins to make change for an amount of money.
+[100-change.c](./100-change.c) - a program that prints the minimum number of coins to make change for an amount of money.